When does the church use photography?

 If you have perfectly set up your camera correctly, you won’t need to change much in this section but you will need to match the exposure and contrast as well as colour etc. between shots.

 There are many great colour grading software to choose from on the market, some built in.
 Some external.
-For example, Sony Vegas Pro and Premiere have great in-built grading software.
-My personal Favourite is ‘Lumetri Color’ it goes from the basics all the way to very stylistic choices you can make in film.
+For example, Sony Vegas Pro and Premiere have great built-in grading software.
+A favourite is ‘Lumetri Color’.
+It goes from the basics all the way to very stylistic choices you can make in film.
 An example of a great grading software that is external and free!
 Is ‘Davinci Resolve’.
 Absolutely great if you are on budget.

 When it comes to Colour Correction you have to start by making your images as close as you can to real life.
 The main way of doing this is matching the whites to pure white.
 To do this with ‘Lumetri Color’.
 A great starting point is the colour dropper.

 As you can see Nicky looks very orange, this is due to the white balance being wrong.
 So I’ve headed to ‘Lumetri Color’ added it to the clip and chosen ‘Basic Correction’ Then Clicked the colour dropper.
 You then click on a white point of the image.
 For example, Nicky’s shirt.
 Lumetri will then edit the temperature and tint to make the image pure white.
-Much Better, but if this wasn’t correct you can then tweak more with the temperature and tint in Lumetri.
+If this wasn’t correct you can then tweak more with the temperature and tint in Lumetri.

 Now with some cameras you can record in SLog, if this is the case you will need to add an input LUT to the image go from being flat to look how an image is usually processed.
 You then either choose your camera in the options or find a LUT to add for your specific camera online.
 This is quite a professional feature so I shall be skimming over it.
 A great resource for example, the Sony FS7 and FS5 is linked here when it comes to LUTs.